Cao-Labs/SynthQA/README.md

 - h5py

 ## Installation
+**NOTE**: This tool was tested on `Ubuntu 20.04 LTS`.
+Installation and requirements may vary on other operating systems.

+After installing ANDIS, be sure to modify execution permissions with this
+command: `chmod +x ANDIS`.

 In main.py, please change the following variables found at the top of the file:
 - Change **QA_DIR** to the absolute path of this tool's directory.
 - Change **ANDIS_PATH** to the absolute path of your installed ANDIS directory.

 You can install the required Python libraries using requirements.txt:
 `pip3 install -r requirements.txt`

+Remember to also download and install PyRosetta4 (http://www.pyrosetta.org/dow) before proceeding.

 ## Running
 Example usage: